tyntec/api-collection/chat-api/v2/samples/requesting_new_localization.md

 #### Body

-Simple text, that can contain newlines, emojis or urls and variables.
+Simple text that can contain newlines, emojis, or urls and variables.

 Variables are indicated by `{{n}}`, n sequential natural number without repetition.